oven-sh/bun/README.md

    - If there are files that would overwrite, warn and exit unless `--force` is passed

+IF github repo

+1. Download the tarball from GitHub's API
+2. Decompress & extract into `${destination}`

+   - If there are files that would overwrite, warn and exit unless `--force` is passed

 ELSE IF local template

 1. Open local template folder